papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 ## Assets

 An asset on the blockchain is a digital representation of value, such as cryptocurrencies and tokens, that can be transferred and traded.
-On Asset Hub, assets are stored as a map from an ID to information about the asset, including details about the management team, total supply, and other relevant information.
+Asset Hub stores assets as a map from an ID to information about the asset, including details about the management team, total supply, and other relevant information.

 The [Asset Pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_assets/index.html){target=_blank} facilitates the management of these assets by providing essential functions for handling them.